postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ### Using Multiple Tabs

 Postman lets you open multiple tabs in its interface.
-When your tabs interface contains many tabs, let's say 20 tabs, they may seem not fitting in the tabs' interface.
+When your tabs interface contains many tabs, let's say 20 tabs, they may seem to not fit in the tabs' interface.
 You can access them by scrolling your mouse.

 The following screen illustrates multiple tabs in the Postman: